tkah/cocos2d-x-SlidingItemTray/README.md

     this->addChild(tray, 20);
 ```

-- Note: The Sprites passed-in will be be scaled down to fit into the Rect will an additional .1 for padding.
+- Note: The Sprites passed-in will be be scaled down to fit into the Rect with additional padding.
 - Note: Though the Rect passed-in on creation can be any size, there is no check to make sure the button or tray stays on the screen.
 - Note: The toggle arrow is not created programmatically as the diagonal lines didn't look right when rendered.
-Smaller Rects will result in the this png sticking out of its box.
-If a small Rect is needed, a new toggle arrow can be easily replaced.
+Smaller Rects (< 21 px) will result in this png sticking out of its box.
+If a smaller Rect is needed, you'll need to create a new toggle arrow.

 ###Reacting to touches